 You will need about 10 minutes to prep some of the ingredients, this includes washing and drying the herbs.

 You also need to lightly toast the chopped walnuts (about ¼ cup).
-Transfer the nuts to a bowl and allow to cool down prior to processing the pesto.
+Transfer the nuts to a bowl and allow them to cool down prior to processing the pesto.

 Place the chopped 6-8 garlic scapes in the bowl of a food processor, pulse for about 30 seconds.